Why Do Italians Prioritize Their Appearance?

 There are no explicit formal dress-codes in Italy, but Italians know what to wear in different places and situations.
 Different fashions may be appropriate depending on the time of day.
 Just as cappuccinos are not enjoyed after lunchtime, men do not wear shorts in the evening.
 Tourists are easy to spot during the summer, because of the difference in what they wear.

 Italian dress is not just a badge of success, but also a sign of respect.
 Churches and other holy places forbid shorts, miniskirts, and sleeveless tops.
 Be aware that some churches will turn away visitors wearing overly revealing clothing.

-To avoid standing out as a tourist in Italy [What to Expect When Vacationing in Italy], always over-dress for the situation.
+To avoid standing out as a tourist in Italy, always over-dress for the situation.
 Jeans are acceptable as long as they are dressed up with an elegant jacket or top, but sweatpants and sports clothing are heavily frowned upon.
 Tight and fitted clothing is preferable to loose, baggy clothing.
 Italians value high-quality, fashionable shoes, so flip-flops and worn tennis shoes should be avoided.

 When talking about shopping in Italy, you are going to want to hit either Milan or Rome.
 Those two places are full of department stores that are built specifically for tourists who might be looking to get the latest Italian fashions.
 Places like Metron, Upim, and Standa are all rather high-end department stores that usually have employees that can speak English and Italian, and they take credit cards.